Bristow Helicopters: Search and Rescue

 Bristow Helicopter (G-JSAR) at De Kooy Airfield.
 G-JSAR was a Search and Rescue helicopter.

 Bristow helicopters operated Sikorsky S-61N helicopters on behalf of HM Coastguard, the United Kingdom's coastguard, until July 2007 after which there was a 12-month transitional period whilst CHC Helicopter took over the contract replacing the S-61N with new helicopters.

 Bristow operated four dedicated Search and Rescue (SAR) sites in the UK, on behalf of HM Coastguard.
 The units were located at Portland (EGDP) and Lee-on-Solent (EGHF) on the south coast of England, at Stornoway (EGPO) in the Outer Hebrides, and at Sumburgh (EGPB) in the Shetland Isles.

 Northern North Sea services operated from Aberdeen (EGPD), Scatsta (EGPM) and Stavanger (ENZV).

 Southern North Sea services operate from Norwich (EGSH), Humberside (EGNJ) and Den Helder (EHKD) with its support organisation based at Redhill (EGKR).

 Bristow S-61N's were responsible to carry out SAR tasks, operating from Den Helder Airport on behalf of the oil and gas industry.

 On 26 March 2013, Bristow was awarded a 10-year contract to operate the search and rescue operations in the United Kingdom, at the time being provided by CHC Helicopter (on behalf of HM Coastguard), the Royal Air Force and the Royal Navy.
-Bristow is currently operating AgustaWestland AW189 and Sikorsky S-92 helicopters in support of this contract.
+Bristow is currently operating AgustaWestland AW139, AgustaWestland AW189 and Sikorsky S-92 helicopters in support of this contract.

 As part of its acquisition of British International Helicopters, Bristow also operates support as well as search and rescue helicopters out of RAF Mount Pleasant in the Falkland Islands.
 Two Sikorsky S-92 helicopters are used for everyday military transport and land logistic support around the islands, where there are few roads and a 12 mi strip of sea separates the two main islands.
 Search and rescue is conducted using two AW189 helicopters.

 In July 2022 it was announced that Bristow had been awarded a second ten-year contract.